 There are between 165-270 countries in the world depending on how one defines the word “country.”
 The United Nations recognizes 190 undisputed “sovereign countries.”
 In other words, the U.N. congregates agree that there are 190 entities with no claims by other countries challenging that sovereignty (sovereignty is a fancy way of saying “you’re not the boss of me”).
 There are an additional 16 states whose sovereignty is disputed.
-Some of the disputes are silly, like Pakistan disputing the independence of Armenia – what the hell?
+Some of the disputes are silly, like Pakistan disputing the independence of Armenia?
 The reason for the dispute is friendly support by Pakistan for Azerbaijan, who has been in conflict with Armenia over territory and the results of war, even though Azerbaijan itself doesn’t dispute Armenia’s independence.
 The most famous disputes are Taiwan vs. Republic of China and Israel vs. Palestine.
-The funniest (or saddest) one is North Korea and South Korea because they both claim each other.
+The most bizarre one is North Korea and South Korea because they both claim each other.

 20. Marshall Islands

-The flag looks more like a product brand than a flag.
-The big sun with all the sharp rays kind of catches the eye.
+To me, the flag looks more like a product brand than a flag.
+The big sun with all the sharp rays kind of catch the eye.
 Marshall Islands is a Trust Territory of the United States and calls the southwest Pacific Ocean its home.
+[Correction: Reddit User KarlPilkingtonsBrain points out that the islands are no longer a Trust Territory of the United States.
+Marshall Islands became fully sovereign in 1986.]
 The territory is made up over 1,100 islands and it’s located about halfway between Hawaii and New Zealand.
 It’s also famous for being the home of U.S. nuclear bomb testing.
 Death by radiation was not uncommon.

 Territory Population: 68,000